-Lonely asteroid tells solar system story
+Lonely asteroid tells Solar System story

 Researchers have observed the first object of its kind - a carbon-rich asteroid in the Kuiper Belt.